 Facebook is being investigated by Indonesian police regarding a data breach and being fined $33.4 million by a Brazilian Judge, as per reports of today, April 6.
 While the social media giant is busy coming up with advanced security measures for users every now and then, it is still going through turmoil from governments regarding similar scenarios.

-Indonesian Communications Minister Rudiantara asked National Police Chief Tito Karnavian to investigate improper share of personal data by Facebook.
-The social media said earlier that the data of millions of Indonesian users have been obtained by Cambridge Analytica, the British political consultant.
-The minister previously threatened Facebook on a shutdown.
+Indonesian Communications Minister Rudiantara asked National Police Chief Tito Karnavian to investigate Facebook’s improper share of personal data.
+The social media said earlier that the data of millions of Indonesian users had been obtained by Cambridge Analytica, a British political consultant.
+The minister previously threatened Facebook with a shutdown.

 We will continue to work with privacy and information commissioners all over the world, including KOMINFO. – Spokesperson of the company

-On the other hand, Brazil is charging Facebook a fine of BRL 111.7 million or about Rs.
-217 crores for failing to aid in a corruption investigation.
-Federal prosecutors stated that instead of cooperating, the company had been exploring legal options.
-Facebook said that this is groundless, and will continue to explore legal options anyway.
+On the other hand, Brazil is charging Facebook a fine of BRL 111.7 million, or about Rs.
+217 crores, for failing to aid in a corruption investigation.
+Federal prosecutors stated that the company had been exploring legal options instead of cooperating.
+Facebook said this is groundless and will continue exploring legal options anyway.